goodhamgupta/blog/_posts/2020-04-21-knowledge-lm.md

 author: Shubham Gupta
 categories: [nlp, language_model, review]
 author: Shubham Gupta
-title: 'How Much Knowledge Can You Pack Into The Parameters of a Language Model?'
+title: How much do you know?
+description: Measure amount of information stored in a model
 ---

 Introduction
 ============

--   This is a new paper which explores the limits of using their new T5 model in a context-free QA domain.
+-   This is a new paper which explores the limits of using their new T5 titled **How Much Knowledge Can You Pack Into The Parameters of a Language Model?**. model in a context-free QA domain.

 -   As with the T5 model itself, it is very interesting to see these